A fun treat for adults and kids alike, eat some Halloween dessert brownies with eyeballs on them!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-We added a layer of the Halloween Oreos as a filling, figuring that the orange creme would make a nice contrast to the rich brown chocolate.
+In addition, we added a layer of the Halloween Oreos as a filling, figuring that the orange creme would make a nice contrast to the rich brown chocolate.

 The orange creme expanded when it was cooked, and gave a nice layer of Oreo creme in a couple of bites.
 Since the creme center is typically the favorite part of the Oreo, so having an orange Oreo creme filling gave these Monster Brownies a real surprise.